List of NCAA Division I men's basketball career scoring leaders: All-time schools' scoring leaders

 These schools are full, current members of NCAA Division I, meaning they have finished the process of joining Division I or its historical equivalent.
 Some of the records below were set while the school was still in a lower division and are not intended to be solely Division I era scoring records; if no season-specific link exists, it is because the record was set while the school was a member of a lower division.
 Through 2024–25, the oldest school record is held by Jim Lacy at Loyola of Maryland, whose 2,199 points were last scored in 1949.
-The newest record holder, meanwhile, is Ray'Sean Taylor of SIU Edwardsville, who set his record on March 20, 2025, during the NCAA Tournament's opening round loss against Houston.
-He finished his career with 1,962 points.
+The newest record holder, meanwhile, is Bruce Thornton of Ohio State, who set his record on March 7, 2026 in a game against Indiana.
 Lipscomb's John Pierce holds college basketball's all-time, all-divisions scoring mark of 4,230 points.
 He played from 1990 to 1994 while the Bisons were still a member of the NAIA.

 All schools are listed with their current athletic brand names, which do not necessarily match those used when a school's scoring leader was active.